Signs of a bad fuel pump relay — causes and fixes

 Why is a fuel pump replacement essential?

 There is no argument about the cruciality of replacing a failing fuel pump.
 Apart from being stuck with an unresponsive car, a faulty fuel pump relay left unchecked could result in an excessive power supply to the fuel pump, leading to severe damage.
 Also, a defective fuel pump, in an extreme case, could lead to a fire outbreak.
+There are even some common problems after changing the fuel pump that may occur, so it’s beneficial to consider these before the replacement.

 Can a fuel pump relay be cleaned or fixed?